cruft/cruft/README.md

 ## Updating Values of Template Variables

-`cruft` can also be used to update a project to use new values of template variables; avoiding the need to regenerate the project from sratch using `cookiecutter`.
+`cruft` can also be used to update a project to use new values of template variables; avoiding the need to regenerate the project from scratch using `cookiecutter`.

 For example, imagine a project that was initially generated some while ago, and then later on, you want to change the values of some of the template variables, e.g. to change `use_some_feature` to `"yes"` or to change `project_name` to